Mid-Western Assassin: Plot

-A mass-shooting occurs at Kai Anderson's political rally.
+A mass shooting occurs at Kai Anderson's political rally.
 He appears to have been shot and several people are killed.
 The police arrive and Ally is shown holding the gun.

 Earlier, Meadow Wilton tells Ally Mayfair-Richards that Ally is being targeted by a cult, of which her wife Ivy is a member, before Meadow is dragged away.
 Ally sneaks over to the Wilton's house and finds Meadow tied up.
-Ally rescues Meadow and takes her in the Mayfair-Richards' restaurant.
+Ally rescues Meadow and takes her to the Mayfair-Richards' restaurant.
 Meadow tells Ally that the cult has been responsible for the events that happened to Ally recently, and explains why Ivy hates Ally and hence joined the cult.
 She also explains she fell in love with Kai, but after realizing the feeling wasn't reciprocated, she attempted to leave the cult but was caught.

 A flashback to the day after the 2016 presidential election reveals that Ivy admitted to Kai that she hates Ally ever since their son Oz was born, as Ivy is infertile, and Ally wouldn't let her feed Oz.
 Kai uses this to manipulate Ivy into supporting him, and they plot on how Ivy can leave Ally while gaining full custody of Oz.

 After leaving Meadow with Dr. Rudy Vincent, so Rudy can question Meadow and be Ally's witness, Ally goes to see Sally Keffler, a rival candidate to Kai, and tells her about the cult, which Sally believes.
 However, the cult arrive and Kai kills Sally, making her death appear like suicide.
 Ally hides, but is found by Ivy.
 However, Ivy doesn't notify the cult.
 When Ally returns to Rudy, he says Meadow left after, unknown to Rudy, she got a call from Kai.
 Rudy doesn't believe Ally about the cult.

 At the rally, it's revealed Meadow was responsible for the shooting.
 When Ally tries to stop her, she reveals she is still loyal to Kai, and loves him.
 She then shoots herself.
 Kai is shown to have survived.